freeCodeCamp/freeCodeCamp/guide/english/r/objects/index.md

 a name cannot start with a number.
 Second, a name cannot use some special symbols, like  `^,  !,  $,  @,  +,  -,  /, or  *`:

-4. R also understands capitalization (or is case-sensitive), so name and Name will refer to different objects.
+4. R also understands capitalization (or is case-sensitive), so `name` and `Name` will refer to two different objects.

 5. You can see which object names you have already used with the function `ls()`.